 The University of Applied Sciences Mittweida also excels in knowledge transfer and research.
 Areas of excellence of the University of Applied Sciences Mittweida are Laser Research and Digital Forensics.
 The new building of the Laserinstitut Hochschule Mittweida was completed in 2016.
 It was the first and one of only three excellent new buildings for research at technical colleges in which the federal government has contributed financially.
 The IT forensics specialists at the University of Applied Sciences Mittweida have been working with the Fraunhofer Institute for Secure Information Technology (SIT) in Darmstadt in the field of research and training since 2017.

-The Zentrum für Medien und Soziale Arbeit (Centre for Media and Social Work), which was inaugurated in 2014, is one of the most modern academic training centres in Europe in the media sector.
+The Zentrum für Medien und Soziale Arbeit (Centre for Media and Social Work) is one of the most modern academic training centres in Europe in the media sector.
 Spread over 5,700 square metres and four floors, it houses lecture halls and seminar rooms, a state-of-the-art television studio, recording studios and the university's own radio station »99drei Radio Mittweida«.
 It broadcasts not only for the campus, but also 24/7 for the city, making it the only local station in Germany to be operated by students.
 Many other productions and events make media studies in Mittweida uniquely practical.

 As one of the first partner universities for top sports in Germany, the University of Applied Sciences Mittweida offers competitive athletes special study conditions that are adapted to training and competition periods.